A Comprehensive Guide to Resin Plate Laminate

 5. Medical and Laboratory Equipment

-Their non-porous nature, chemical resistance, and hygienic properties make them ideal for operating tables, biosafety cabinets, and hospital furniture.
+Due to their non-porous, chemically resistant, and hygienic traits, these laminates are ideal for operating tables, biosafety cabinets, and healthcare furniture.

 Comparison of Resin Plate Laminates with Other Materials